Jeznar/GitRepo/Spells/3rd_Level/README.md

 ### Animate Dead

-This spell is offered in the [Advanced Spell Effects Module](https://github.com/Vauryx/AdvancedSpellEffects/wiki/Currently-Available-Spells#animate-dead), when I tried to use it I ran into conflicts with [Auomated Evocations](https://github.com/theripper93/automated-evocations) module which I have been using for a while now.
+This spell is offered in the [Advanced Spell Effects Module](https://github.com/Vauryx/AdvancedSpellEffects/wiki/Currently-Available-Spells#animate-dead), when I tried to use it I ran into conflicts with [Automated Evocations](https://github.com/theripper93/automated-evocations) module which I have been using for a while now.
 I ended up opting to keep the AE implementation which works just fine and doesn't require (or check for) nearby corpses.
 That seems like a better choice as I don't want to force the GM to litter dead tokens everywhere they should be.

 ![animate-dead](Animate_Dead/Animate_Undead.gif)